-The district compliance officer will:
+The district HIB compliance officer will:

 - 1. Serve as the district's primary contact for HIB.
-If the allegations in a written report of HIB indicate a potential violation of Policy 3204, the district staff member who receives the report must promptly notify the district compliance officer.
-During the course of an investigation of harassment, intimidation or bullying, if the district becomes aware of a potential violation of Policy 3204, the district investigator must promptly notify the compliance officer.
-In response, the compliance officer must notify the complainant that their complaint will proceed under the discrimination complaint procedure in WAC 392-190-065 through WAC 392-190-075. - 2.
+If the allegations in a written report of HIB indicate a potential violation of Policy 3204, the district staff member who receives the report must promptly notify the district HIB compliance officer. - 2.
 Provide support and assistance to the principal or designee in resolving complaints. - 3.
-Receive copies of all Incident Reporting Forms HIB reports, discipline referral forms relating to HIB, and letters to parents providing the outcomes of investigations.
-If a written report of HIB indicates a potential violation of the district's nondiscrimination policy (Policy 3210), the compliance officer must promptly notify the district's civil rights compliance coordinator. - 4.
-Communicate with the district's designated civil rights compliance coordinator.
-If a written report of HIB indicates a potential violation of the district's nondiscrimination policy (Policy 3210), or if during the course of an investigation of HIB, the district becomes aware of a potential violation of the district's nondiscrimination policy, the compliance officer must promptly notify the district's civil rights compliance coordinator.
+Receive copies of all Incident Reporting Forms, discipline referral forms relating to HIB, and letters to parents/guardians providing the outcomes of investigations.

+- 4. Communicate with the district's designated Title IX/Civil Rights Compliance Officer.
+If a written report of HIB indicates a potential violation of the district's nondiscrimination policy (Policy 3210), or if during the course of an investigation of HIB, the district becomes aware of a potential violation of the district's nondiscrimination policy, the HIB compliance officer must promptly notify the district's Title IX/Civil Rights Compliance Officer.
 At that time, the compliance officers must promptly notify the complainant that their complaint will proceed under both Policy 3204 and this procedure, and Policy 3210 and Procedure 3210P.
-The investigation and response timeline for the nondiscrimination procedure begin when the district knows or should have known that a written report or investigation of HIB involves a potential violation of the district's nondiscrimination policy. - 54.
+The investigation and response timeline for the nondiscrimination procedure begin when the district knows or should have known that a written report or investigation of HIB involves a potential violation of the district's nondiscrimination policy. - 5.
 Be familiar with the use of the student information system.
-The compliance officer may use this information to identify patterns of behavior and areas of concern.

-- 65. Ensure the implementation of the policy and procedure by overseeing the investigative processes, including ensuring that investigations are prompt, impartial, and thorough. - 76.
-Assess the training needs of staff and students to ensure successful implementation throughout the district, and ensure staff receive annual fall training. - 87.
-Provide the OSPI School Safety Center with notification of policy or procedure updates or changes on an annual basis. - 98.
-In cases where, despite school efforts, a targeted student experiences HIB that threatens the student's health and safety, the compliance officer will facilitate a meeting between district staff and the child's parents/guardians to develop a safety plan to protect the student.
+The HIB compliance officer may use this information to identify patterns of behavior and areas of concern. - 6.
+Ensure the implementation of the policy and procedure by overseeing the investigative processes, including ensuring that investigations are prompt, impartial, and thorough. - 7.
+Assess the training needs of staff and students to ensure successful implementation throughout the district, and ensure staff receive annual fall training. - 8.
+Provide the OSPI School Safety Center with notification of policy or procedure updates or changes on an annual basis. - 9.
+In cases where, despite school efforts, a targeted student experiences HIB that threatens the student's health and safety, the HIB compliance officer will facilitate a meeting between district staff and the child's parents/guardians to develop a safety plan to protect the student.
 A sample student safety plan is available on the OSPI website: www.k12.wa.us/SafetyCenter/default.aspx.